[Cheat Sheet] Rule 10b5-1 Changes to Know

 Old Rule: Because disclosure of insider trading policies and procedures was not mandated, actual disclosure of insider trading policy information was highly inconsistent.

-New Rule: Companies will now be required to annually disclose policies and procedures related to insider buying and selling.
+New Rule: Companies are now required to annually disclose policies and procedures related to insider buying and selling.

 Impact

 Due to the incomplete and haphazard nature of this information, it has previously been difficult to make clear comparisons between companies to see if their policies deviated from one another.
-With this new rule, we will have much greater visibility into these policies and will be able to capture them and glean insights.
+With this new rule, we have much greater visibility into these policies and are able to capture them and glean insights.

 Companies Must Disclose Equity Awards Coinciding With Release of MNPI